palakh/-Strategizing-Customer-Retention-Techniques/README.md

 For every business, to start investing in a unique and different strategy is time-consuming and demands a high amount of resources.
 So, understanding why CLV is crucial for the survival and growth of the business is really important.

 ## PROBLEM STATEMENT
-The task at hand is to improvize customer retention strategies using:
+The task at hand is to improve customer retention strategies using:
 1. Customer Lifetime Value - Understand the approximate duration to recoup the Customer Acquisition Cost (CAC)  and also make a decision if the investment will follow through or not
 2. Customer Segmentation - Which segments to target to maximise profitability?